pythonjiaocheng/pythonjiaocheng.github.io/_posts/python/2015-12-21-how-to-make-class-iterable?.md.md

 This is easier to write using a generator:

 	def counter(low, high):
 	    current = low
 	    while current <= high:
 		yield current
 		current += 1

 	for c in counter(3, 8):
-    print c
+	    print(c)

 The printed output will be the same.
-Under the hood, the generator object supports the iterator protocol and does something roughly similar to the class Counter.
+Under the hood, the generator object supports the iterator protocol and does something roughly similar to the class `Counter`.

-David Mertz's article, Iterators and Simple Generators, is a pretty good introduction. shareimprove this answer